frozson/NIM/README.md

 ## Open for Contributors

 As this is a project taken by me alone, I possibly need your help for making this full functional module.
-So those who want to contribute are requested to open up with me for discussion and we can stage the merge.
+So those who want to contribute are requested to put up your work then we discuss and stage the merge.